Mexican Train Rules: What is the "Tapping Rule" and how does it work?

 The cardinal rule of Mexican Train is “always cover the double”.
 No matter what variation you play, from Chickenfoot to Double-18 dominoes, you always cover the double and get a free play after laying a double domino.
 Everyone knows that one.

-But one table rule that often goes unnoticed is the “Mexican Train tapping rule”.
-The rule says once you’re down to one playable tile you must tap the domino or table loudly enough people can hear it.
-Alternatively, you can say “uno” to indicate you have one tile.
-Sometimes this is referred to as the “End of Play” rule, and many prefer their own house rules requiring players to announce their last tile and tap the table.
+But among Mexican Train rules that often goes unnoticed is the “Mexican Train tapping rule”.
+The tapping rule says once you’re down to one playable tile you must tap the domino or table loudly enough people can hear it.

 And like the classic Uno card game, if another player notices you failed to announce you have one domino left, you must draw two tiles from the remaining dominoes in the bone pile (unless it’s empty.
 If there’s only one tile left, then draw that.)
 You lose a turn and cannot play until your next round.